-18.4 Oil Pollution.
+18.3 Oil Pollution.

-There is a separate Harbour Plans for dealing with Harbour Oil Pollution.
-The harbour has equipment for providing a Tier 1 response, consisting of absorbent oil booms, disposable drums, spraying equipment, a harbour launch and a RiB (rubber boat).
-The appropriate harbour staff have attend Irish Coast Guard oil pollution courses which included handling equipment of Tier 2 which the Coastguard has stockpiled for spills of greater magnitude.
+There is a separate Harbour Plan for dealing with Oil Pollution.
+The harbour has equipment for providing a Tier 1 response, consisting of absorbent oil booms and a harbour work boat.
+A number of harbour maintenance staff have attended Irish Coast Guard oil pollution courses which included handling of Tier 2 / 3 equipment which the Coastguard has stockpiled for spills of greater magnitude.
 Local exercises, supervised by the Harbour Master, are carried out from time to time but the staff are kept in practice when dealing with the small oil spills/ oil sheens that appear in the harbour.

-18.5 Operational Staffing in Pandemic Situations
+18.4 Operational Staffing in Pandemic Situations